 Cycling accommodation in the Dordogne

 As with bike hire and tours (see below) cyclists are spoilt for choice in the Dordogne, with many hotels, B&Bs, campsites and gites keen to welcome cycle tourists.
-Zoom into our map below to find accommodation on your route, or browse the Aquitaine listing in our Where to stay section.
+Zoom into our map at the top of the page to find accommodation on your route, or browse the Aquitaine listing in our Where to stay section.

 Note that in summer the area can get busy, so be sure to book ahead.
 Some self-catering accommodation suited to fixed base cycling will require a set week-long booking over summer, when demand is high.
 There may also be a minimum stay required at some hotels, B&Bs and campsites.